microsoft/accessibility-insights-service/README.md

 -   Update the local copy of [url-scan-schedule.template.json](https://github.com/Microsoft/accessibility-insights-service/tree/master/packages/resource-deployment/templates/url-scan-schedule.template.json) template file by adding the following data:

     ```
-        ⋅ The SAS URL for each resource file under resourceFiles section
         ⋅ The values under commonEnvironmentSettings section.
 Set the value of
           AZ_BATCH_TASK_PARAMETER parameter to the base64 encoded string from
           the step above.